Watson, Texas

 Watson is an unincorporated community in Burnet County, Texas, United States.
 According to the Handbook of Texas, the community had an estimated population of 98 in 2000.

 History

 The area in what is known as Watson today was named for local storeowner Ed Watson.
-A church, a cemetery, and several scattered homes were seen on county maps in the 1940s and 1980s.
 Its population was 98 in 2000.

 Geography

 Watson is located at the intersection of Farm to Market Road 963 and U.S. Highway 183, 18 mi northeast of Burnet in northeastern Burnet County.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Watson has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Education

-The first school in Watson was established in 1879.
-Another school, called Pleasant Hill or Red Bud School, was built in 1908.
-They joined the school district in Briggs in the 1930s.
+Two schools, established in 1879 and 1908, joined the Briggs school district in the 1930s.
 Today, Watson is served by the Burnet Consolidated Independent School District.